Translation style guide

 Currencies

-- Translating currencies can be challenging, due to the different formats, conventions and conversions.
+- Translating currencies can be challenging due to the different formats, conventions, and conversions.
 As a general rule, please keep currencies the same as the source.
-You can add your local currency and conversion in brackets, for the benefit of the reader.
+You can add your local currency and conversion in brackets for the reader's benefit.

 - The main differences in writing currencies in different languages include symbol placement, decimal commas vs. decimal points, spacing, and abbreviations vs. symbols.